CQCL/pytket-qir/README.md

-# Pytket Extensions
+# pytket-qir -- Pytket QIR Extension

-# this is currently work in progress

 This repository contains the pytket-qir extension, using Quantinuum's [pytket](https://cqcl.github.io/tket/pytket/api/index.html) quantum SDK.

-# pytket-qir

 [Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimisation compiler developed by Quantinuum.

 `pytket-qir` is an extension to `pytket` that allows `pytket` circuits to be converted to qir.

+## This is currently work in progress

 ## Getting started